 - Fraud, theft or embezzlement

 - Failing to distribute funds to beneficiaries in a timely manner

 If you believe that a trustee or representative has breached his or her fiduciary duty or stolen money from the estate, we can help you.
-At the Law Offices of Scott Alan Morrison, P.A., we have extensive experience representing clients involved in all types of estate litigation, including cases involving a breach of fiduciary duty.
+At the Law Offices of Scott Alan Morrison, P.A., we have extensive experience representing clients involved in cases involving a breach of fiduciary duty.
 Contact a Frederick breach of fiduciary duty lawyer at our firm to set up free consultation.

 Helping You Investigate and Pursue a Breach of Fiduciary Duty Claim